apache/fluo-uno/README.md

 vim env.sh
 ```

+Fluo-dev can optionally setup a metrics/monitoring tool (i.e Grafana+InfluxDB) that can be used
+to monitor your Fluo applications.
+This setup does not occur with the default configuration.
+You
+must set `SETUP_METRICS` to `true` in your `env.sh`.

 All commands are run using the `fluo-dev` script in `bin/`.
 If want to run fluo-dev, accumulo,
 hadoop, zookeeper, fluo, and spark commands from any directory, you can optionally execute the
 following command :